catara/rocksmith-custom-song-toolkit/RocksmithTookitGUI/DLCManager/README.md

 - [ ] dont conv Orig
 - [ ] changing path
 - [ ] alternate 0
+	-+ with or without u still doesnt have the right alternate no when importing vs an existing song= a2....maybe OK :)

 ## WiP:
 - [+] some tracks no don't get read/picked cause" (1) " when importing other formats this should be ok
 - [+] generate a garageband
-- [ ] it's my life..breaks because of the aphostrofe'
 - [ ] if cover was from someone else please compare against that (save old cover)
 - [ ] update to wise 2015 (messages&testing)
-- [ ] open ticket for the dlcpackagedata crash for 311 down in
-- [ ] why all songs have 30sec preview :)
 - [ ] some songs dont repack
 - [ ] remove all dd in Cache/Retails screen
-- [+] finish profiles (load Saved Profile names)
 - [ ] fix filter in CAche
 - [ ] duplicate management..on change..check and green color
 - [ ] Check Packer.cs bug
-- [ ] Update to latest Master (template broken revert will gen DLCName change back from dlckey)
+- [ ] Bring year and picture from Spotify
-- [+] Spotify old API is dead, use a new way to... (bring also cover)
+- [ ] save when exit searchwhen clickin g ona  song disable Search
+- [ ] after selecting deselect incl.
+Beta
+- [ ] group display with issues
-- [ ] How many audioslave bring themback alive foler r?
+- [ ] Add Lyrics
-- [ ] Minerva gives a wwise error check on a repaired hdd...check and open a tix
-- [ ] Filter by group
+- [ ] add group to Beta
+- [ ] delete all duplicates at Standardization
+- [+] why all songs have 30sec preview :)
+-+ third eye investig
+- [ ] muse uprising songs have preview lenght in minutes

+official bugs:
+- [ ] CICAGO 26 25 original SONG FAILS AT PACK
+- [ ] open ticket for the dlcpackagedata crash for 311 down in
+- [+] finish profiles (load Saved Profile names)

 done:
 (next release)
-- [ ] Remove BassDD only if DD exits
-- [ ] Add trully FPT to mass pack

 (prev release; but maybe not thuroughly tested)
 - [x] duplic manag make date bigger